Contra 4

-Contra 4 is a 2D action game published by Konami Digital Entertainment in the United States and developed by WayForward Technologies.
-It is the eleventh overall installment of the Contra series, and was released in North America on November 13, 2007 for Nintendo DS.
+Contra 4 is a run and gun video game developed by WayForward Technologies and published by Konami for the Nintendo DS.
+It is the eleventh overall installment of the Contra series, and was released in North America on November 13, 2007.
 A mobile port was released six days later on November 19, 2007.
+A rerelease, called Contra 4: Redux, was released for Android in 2011.

-Contra 4 serves as a direct sequel to 1992's Contra III: The Alien Wars for Super NES, in celebration of the 20th anniversary of the franchise.
-It was the first Contra game released on a portable platform since 1991's Operation C for Game Boy.
+Contra 4 serves as a direct sequel to 1992's Contra III: The Alien Wars for the Super Nintendo Entertainment System, in celebration of the 20th anniversary of the franchise.
+It was also the first original game in the series to be released on a portable console since 1991's Operation C for the Game Boy.

+Contra 4 received positive critical reception upon release, with critics hailing it as a return to form for the franchise.

 Plot

-The plot is set two years after the events of Contra III: The Alien Wars.
+The plot is set two years after the events of Contra III: The Alien Wars and three years before the events of Contra: Hard Corps.
 Following the defeat of Red Falcon, a new entity called "Black Viper" begins launching attacks against the human race.
-Bill Rizer and Lance Bean are joined by Mad Dog and Scorpion as they travel to the fictional Galuga archipelago near New Zealand (the setting of the original arcade version of Contra.) on a "final" strike mission.
+Bill Rizer and Lance Bean are joined by Mad Dog and Scorpion as they travel to the fictional Galuga archipelago near New Zealand (the setting of the original arcade version of Contra) on a "final" strike mission.

 The game's producers took a number of liberties with the established canon.
 In the North American versions, Black Viper was originally the name of the main antagonist in Operation C, while "Mad Dog" and "Scorpion" were the codenames of Bill and Lance.